 Who are you?

 My name is Karen.
-I live in Mandeville, Louisiana, which is a short drive away from New Orleans.
+I live in Louisiana, a short drive away from New Orleans.

-I’m married to a wonderful network admin, Doug, who loves board games, video gaming, 3D printing, and most things geek-related.
+I’m married to a wonderful network admin, Doug, who loves classic Doctor Who, board games, video gaming, 3D printing, woodworking, and most everything tech-related.

 In 2007, Doug and I went on a two week trip to London, Wales, and Scotland, and I fell in love with everything there.
-I have vowed to return to the UK sometime.
+I have vowed to return to the UK in my lifetime.

 I love music, but was not blessed with the ability to create it.